-Protests and Hunger Strikes Are Breaking Out at Immigration Detention Centres All Over the UK
+Protests and Hunger Strikes Are Breaking Out at Immigration Detention Centers in the UK

-Anger at bad conditions and indefinite periods of detention have boiled over into widespread protest.
+Anger at bad conditions and indefinite periods of detention has boiled over into widespread protest.

-Protests are spreading throughout the UK's Immigration Removal Centres, with hunger strikes and yard occupations breaking out across at least six UK detention centres.
+Protests are spreading throughout the UK's immigration removal centers, with hunger strikes and yard occupations breaking out across at least six UK detention centers.

 Migrants and asylum seekers are protesting the conditions in which they are held, following a damning Parliamentary report last week, which called for limits of the length of time people can be detained, better conditions and an end to incarcerating pregnant and vulnerable people who have committed no crime.